Herman Melville: The Confidence-Man

-Confidence is necessary.
-Without it, economic transactions, legal contracts, intimacy, morality, and any form of social order would be impossible.
-Yet, in a world of self-interested strangers and distant institutions, how do we trust, befriend, and believe?
 Herman Melville’s The Confidence-Man depicts one day aboard a New Orleans-bound Mississippi River boat the Fidele.
-The novel’s unnamed titular character assumes a variety of guises—from legless beggar to worldly “cosmopolitan” to bankrupt divorcee—as he perpetrates a series of petty cons on his fellow passengers.
+The novel’s titular character assumes a variety of guises—from legless beggar to worldly “cosmopolitan” to bankrupt divorcee—as he perpetrates a series of petty cons on his fellow passengers.
 Written in the midst of the U.S.’s rapid industrialization, set on a vessel headed into recently acquired slave territory, Melville’s ninth and final novel satirizes a society in which neighborly norms of community and religion were being increasingly displaced by the impersonality of the cash nexus.
-With his tricks and backslapping deceits, Melville’s confidence man engineers an existential drama that seems quintessential to capitalist modernity: how do we live when, to quote Melville’s friend Nathaniel Hawthorne, we “can neither believe nor be comfortable in [our] disbelief”?
+With his tricks and backslapping deceits, Melville’s confidence man engineers an existential drama that seems quintessential to capitalist modernity: in a world of self-interested strangers and distant institutions, how do we trust, befriend, and believe?
+How do we live when, to quote Melville’s friend Nathaniel Hawthorne, we “can neither believe nor be comfortable in [our] disbelief”?

 Course ScheduleSunday, 3:00-6:00pm ET